GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 #### **Judging Panel**

-The judging panel will consist of three members of the CFTC staff.One panelist will bring an application focus, able to assess how the submission(both the tool and its output) canbe used and its overall effectiveness.Another panelist will have a technical background,able to read, interpret, and understand the coding behind the program.The third panel member will have a regulatory background.
+The judging panel will consist of three members of the CFTC staff.
+One panelist will bring an application focus, able to assess how the submission (both the tool and its output) can be used and its overall effectiveness.
+Another panelist will have a technical background, able to read, interpret, and understand the coding behind the program.
+The third panel member will have a regulatory background.
 This person would bring an understanding of regulation from the perspective of market intermediaries, including compliance and possibly registration issues.

 #### **Evaluation Criteria**